Feline Infectious Peritonitis

 "The virus can remain dormant or inactive in the body for months to years"

-What age is a cat most at risk for developing FIP?
+What age is a cat most at risk of developing FIP?

 It is believed that most cats are exposed to feline coronavirus at a very young age, perhaps during the first few weeks of life.
-Most cats that develop FIP are between the age of 3 months and 2 years of age, although any age cat can develop the disease.
+Most cats that develop FIP are between three months and two years of age, although a cat of any age can develop the disease.

 What clinical signs does a cat infected with FIP develop?

 Once disease develops, without treatment, most individuals deteriorate rapidly, although some cats remain normal for several weeks.
-Unfortunately, the disease will eventually result in death in almost every case.
+Until recently, the disease was fatal in almost every case.

-Most cats exposed to feline coronavirus, even to the potentially FIP-inducing strains, are able to develop an immune response that protects them, therefore only a small proportion of infected cats actually develop clinical disease.
-However, as stated above, those that do develop the disease almost invariably die.
+Most cats exposed to feline coronavirus, even to the potentially FIP-inducing strains, can develop an immune response that protects them, so only a small proportion of infected cats develop clinical disease.
+However, as stated above, those that do develop the disease almost invariably die without treatment.

 How can FIP be diagnosed?